AlexandrPoddubsky/php-async/README.txt

 This framework allows you to execute asynchronously arbitrary shell command from PHP process.
 It features the following functionality:
-* open for communication between the PHP process and the child one.
+* open file descriptors for communication between the PHP process and the child one.
 Right now we support reading child's STDOUT and STDERR.
 * ability to query whether the child process has finished its execution
 * query PID of the child process, possibly for sending signals to it
 * read exit code of the child process once it has finished its execution